hungngdoan/hungngdoan/README.md

 ### About Me

 Software engineer focused on cloud data platforms, ETL pipelines, and analytics-ready datasets.
-Currently building and optimizing Java, Python, Spring Boot, and SQL workflows at a Fortune 500 financial services company, with plenty of Google Cloud in the mix.
+Currently building and optimizing Java, Python, Spring Boot, and SQL workflows at a financial services company, with plenty of Google Cloud in the mix.

 - :cloud: Building cloud-based ETL applications with **GCP, Terraform, Apache Beam, Dataflow, BigQuery, Pub/Sub, and Cloud Composer**
 - :bar_chart: Turning high-volume raw data into reliable datasets for analytics and reporting